-Does the school have multimedia labs in which you can use to work on projects?
+Does the school have multimedia labs you can use to work on projects?
 Is there help available?

 The FLITE library provides multimedia labs.
 FLITE also provides technology assistance at the Oval information Desk for technology located in FLITE.
 For more information on multimedia labs and other computer labs on campus, click here.